Getting To Know God

 What God is to the world, parents are to their children.

 But any confounded or misguided thoughts about the true nature of God must be resolved if we wish to progress in the spirit.
 The truth is that the personalities of our parents have nothing to do with the personality of God.
-Family metaphors are used to refer to a desired ideal that exemplifies perfect family relationships.
+Family metaphors are used only because they best represent the truth about our relationship with God.
+It is a way of creating a desired ideal that exemplifies perfect family relationships.

-Fortunately, over time, as fathers and mothers become wiser, more caring, and more loving, their children will be better equipped to envision a wise, caring, and loving Divine Parent.
+Fortunately, over time, as fathers and mothers become wiser, more caring, and more loving, their children will be better equipped to envision a wise, caring, and loving heavenly Father.

 All peoples and nations are of one family, the children of one Father, and should be to one another as brothers and sisters.